Jerusalem HaNeviim street day trip will visit Holy Trinity Cathedral, Italian Hospital, Ethiopian Orthodox Church, and other attractions. Let’s begin!

-As usual, we have parked at Giv’at HaTahmoshet.
-It’s a park and ride site (free parking).
-And from there you can take the tram.
-We took the tram to Safra square.
-The city hall is located around Safra square and it is also close to the old city.
+As usual, we have parked at Ammunition Hill.
+It is a park and ride site (free parking) for the light trail.
+And from there you can take the light rail to Safra square.
+The city hall is located on Safra square and it is also close to the Old City.

 Inside the city hall complex:

-It’s not that I had business in Jerusalem’s city hall, well actually I did.
-I was looking for the restroom 😉 It’s on -2 floor and there is an elevator from the Safra square.
+It is not that I had a business in Jerusalem’s city hall, well actually I did.
+I was looking for the restroom 😉 It’s on floor -2, and there is an elevator from the Safra square.

 Holy Trinity Cathedral

 Our first station was Holy Trinity Cathedral that’s located on Moscow square:

 The Holy Trinity Cathedral is a cathedral of the Russian Orthodox Church in Jerusalem.
 The cathedral was built in 1860–1872 by a Russian Orthodox institute that operated in Jerusalem, under the Ottoman Empire government.